-Evidently, CEO of Ripple, Brad Garlinghouse, told Cable News Network (CNN) that “The good news for Ripple is we have signed over 20 new financial institutions around the world as customers since the SEC filed their lawsuit and I think we are going to see the network grow very rapidly in non-US customers”.
+Evidently, CEO of Ripple, Brad Garlinghouse, told CNN that “The good news for Ripple is we have signed over 20 new financial institutions around the world as customers since the SEC filed their lawsuit and I think we are going to see the network grow very rapidly in non-US customers”.

-Speaking on this partnership, Chief Executive Officer (CEO), Jacky Lee pointed out that “TRANGLO has always prided itself on making cross-border transactions faster, cheaper and more secure.
+Speaking on this partnership, CEO Jacky Lee pointed out that “TRANGLO has always prided itself on making cross-border transactions faster, cheaper and more secure.
 By partnering closely with Ripple and introducing On-Demand Liquidity to new markets, we aim to further that ambition to provide accessible and equitable financial services to the masses”.

 In the third week of March, another strong candidate was added to the Ripple family.
 Brooks Entwistle will serve as the managing director of Ripple’s operations in Southeast Asia after formerly serving as an executive at Goldman Sachs Group Inc. (GS) and Uber Technologies (UBER).

-With more established financial institutions and start-ups partnering up with Ripple to be able use its sophisticated technology to enhance their products, Ripple will continue to soar in the years to come, according to Moody Investors Service.
+With more established financial institutions and start-ups partnering up with Ripple to be able use its sophisticated technology to enhance their products, Ripple will continue to soar in the years to come.

-Several skeptics have started asking questions as to what is driving Ripple’s price.
+Several sceptics have started asking questions as to what is driving Ripple’s price.
 It's not entirely American as the cross-border payments network seems to have found a new fanbase elsewhere.

-According to Ben Powers of Coindesk (an online portal that specializes in Bitcoin and digital currencies), the SEC can take action, but these are currencies that go beyond the reach of the United States.
+According to Ben Powers of Coindesk, the SEC can take action, but these are currencies that go beyond the reach of the United States.

 Although several crypto exchanges such as BinanceUS, Bittrex, Crypto Wallet, Swipe, Crypto.com and CrossTower have delisted XRP, this has done nothing to the maintenance and momentum of XRPs price.

 In the lead up to XRP crossing $1, most of the trading activity recorded came from Asia-oriented exchanges.
-In the last 24 hours, two of the top five exchanges HBTC (cryptocurrency exchange services for worldwide users) and VCC are Singapore-based while BIDESK is in Australia.
-BINANCE (the world’s largest cryptocurrency exchange, does not fall under the purview of US regulations since it has an Office in Malta (Europe).
+Two of the top five exchanges HBTC and VCC were Singapore-based while BIDESK is in Australia.
+BINANCE, the world’s largest cryptocurrency exchange, does not fall under the purview of US regulations since it has an Office in Malta.